 David Issroff is a private investor residing in New York with his wife, Lisa, and three children.
 Born in South Africa, David was educated in the United Kingdom and the United States, where he graduated from Wesleyan University.
 Prior to moving to NYC in 2006, David was a Partner with Glencore International AG of Switzerland, where he was responsible for the global Ferro Alloys and Nickel Division of one of the world’s largest suppliers of a wide range of commodities to industrial consumers.
 In this capacity, David served as a non-executive Director of various public corporations in South Africa, Switzerland and the U.K., including Xstrata Plc from 2002-2006.
 Together with his wife Lisa, David founded the Issroff Family Foundation, whose mission is to provide support for youth in Southern Africa, Israel and NYC in a tangible and sustainable way that will give them a basis for uplifting their lives and realizing their potential.
 David serves on the boards of various private portfolio investment companies and several non-profit organizations.

-He is a Board Member of the Freelancers Union and the Freelancers Insurance Company, a Board Member of Echoing Green, a member of the investment committee of the Patient Capital Collaborative, and an Advisor to the NYU Reynolds Fellows Program.
+He is a Board Member of Echoing Green, an Advisor to the NYU Reynolds Fellows Program, and a member of the U.S. Working Group of the G8 Social Impact Investing Task Force.
+He is a former board member of the Freelancers Union.
 He was raised in Boulder, Colorado and graduated with Distinction from Stanford University where he was a Truman Scholar and President's Award winner.
 He is a Henry Crown Fellow at the Aspen Institute.
-Andrew lives in New York City with his two sons, the Emperor Maximilian (five years) and the Boy King Jedidiah (three years).
+Andrew lives in New York City with his wife, Margot Brandenburg, and two sons, the Emperor Maximilian (nine years) and the Boy King Jedidiah (seven years).

 Dr. Marie Kelly was most recently a Partner with CTPartners Board Consultants, a premier practice committed to performance, quality and results.
 Marie collaborated closely with clients to build effective boards, recruiting leadership talent dedicated to outstanding governance.